choatix/Archipelago/worlds/sadx/docs/setup_en.md

    that `/mods/SADX_Archipelago` is a valid path.
 4. In the SADX_Archipelago folder, run the `CopyAPCppDLL.bat` script (a window will very quickly pop up and go away).
 5. Launch the `SAModManager.exe` and make sure the SADX_Archipelago mod is listed and enabled.
+6. Disable the "Steam Achievements Mod" if enabled

 ## Joining a MultiWorld Game